vedph/cadmus-doc/deploy/backup.md

 >Note that usually in Docker omitting `ports` for database services altogether is the safest option.
 Anyway, exposing the database ports to the loopback address (127.0.0.1) on your host machine is better than exposing them to all interfaces (`- 27017:27017`).
 Since only the API containers need to access the databases, we could remove the `ports` section entirely from the database services.
 The API services will still be able to connect using the service name and internal port (e.g. `cadmus-PRJ-mongo:27017`) because they share the same Docker network.
 This is the most secure configuration as the databases are completely isolated from the host machine's external network interfaces.
 Anyway, as we need to access the DB locally for backup, it is acceptable to use the loopback address.

-## Linux

 In Linux, which is the most typical host, you can just have a `.sh` batch file saving your data somewhere, and then launch it periodically with [crontab](https://crontab.guru).
-Here is an example, which saves all the databases into separate, compressed files, with their date.

-### Backup
+## Backup

+👉 In this script replace `PRJ` with your project name.

 ```sh
 #!/bin/bash